Fritz Wiessner: Later years

 Wiessner remained an active climber up into his eighties, often stunning onlookers in the Shawangunks by soloing his early routes.
 He loved to solo his climb Gargoyle at Skytop by the light of the full moon.

 Once, when climbing with a much younger climber sometime in the mid-1970s, the younger climber led the first pitch, and confided to Wiessner that he had soloed the route earlier in the week.
 "Ah, you must vee climbing pretty goot!"
 Wiessner said.
 He then took the lead for the second pitch, putting in no protection—effectively soloing the pitch.
 When his partner reached the top, Fritz grinned impishly.
 "I must vee climbing pretty good too" Wiessner (then in his middle 70s) said.
 (The source for this anecdote is Guy Waterman).

 Personal

 In 1945, he married Muriel Schoonmaker.
-In 1946, their son Andrew was born.
+In 1946, their son Andrew (Andy) was born.
 In 1947, their daughter Pauline (Polly) was born.
 Daughter and son both accompanied their father on many later expeditions and climbing trips.
 Muriel was a trusted climbing, scrambling, and skiing companion to Fritz for the rest of his life.

 In 1952, the Wiessner family moved to Stowe, Vermont, where Fritz would live to the end of his days.
 Wiessner died after suffering a series of strokes at age 88.
+His family, including his wife Muriel and children Andrew and Pauline, honored his legacy by continuing to participate in outdoor activities.
+In recognition of his contributions, the Fritz Wiessner Woods was established as a memorial, and several climbing routes and areas have been named in his honor, ensuring that his influence on the sport endures.